PowerPoint Presentation

 Our Sponsors

 Our sponsors are a huge part of the culture within our schools.
-The links with our sponsors are a unique and special part of what our Trust and schools what they are today.
+The links with our sponsors are a unique and special part of what makes our Trust and schools what they are today.

 The Worshipful Company of Haberdashers

 Our main sponsor is the Worshipful Company of Haberdashers, one of the Great Twelve Livery Companies of the City of London.
-Education is hugely important to the Haberdashers’ Company and today there are more than 12,000 children and young people in its’ family of 21 schools.
+Education is hugely important to the Haberdashers’ Company and today there are more than 12,000 children and young people in its’ family of 19 schools.
 The Haberdashers’ network of maintained and independent schools stretch across the country, covering north London, Shropshire and Monmouth and our own Trust, in south London and Kent.
 We have regular opportunities to collaborate with the wider network of Haberdashers’ schools on a number of initiatives and events.

 The Haberdashers’ Company supports our pupils in many ways.
 There are a number of educational and careers initiatives that are organised by the Company, such as the Livery Academy Awards, Monmouth - City of London Work Experience, Haberdashers’ Musician of the Year, an annual Year 7 visit to the prestigious Haberdashers’ Hall, cross school sporting competitions, mentoring, trips and much more.
 Each year, a number of Year 13 pupils receive scholarships that will support them financially through university and the Company fund a number of projects throughout the school year.
 The relationship with the Haberdashers Company is central to the success of the Haberdashers’ Advantage enrichment programme, and pupils, parents and staff are proud of this relationship.